The U.S. stablecoin bill is about to be implemented, providing an in-depth look at the current state of the stablecoin sector

 Stably is a U.S.-based asset tokenization infrastructure provider.
 Stably collaborates with regulated financial institutions to launch white-label stablecoins or tokenized assets in a compliant manner.
 Stably allows organizations to issue stablecoins or native stablecoins for their communities or brands.
 Notably, Stably serves not only banks and institutions issuing compliant stablecoins but also emerging blockchains (i.e., issuing decentralized stablecoins).

 In 2023, Stably launched the dollar stablecoin Stably USD on the Bitcoin network, symbolized as #USD.
-This is a BRC20 standard stablecoin created based on the Bitcoin Ordinals protocol, with each #USD backed 1:1 by U.S. dollars held in a collateral account managed by a U.S. regulated custodian, catering to the interests of token holders subject to KYC/AML verification.
+This is a BRC20 standard stablecoin created based on the Bitcoin Ordinals protocol, with each #USD backed 1:1 by U.S. dollars held in a collateral account managed by a U.S.-regulated custodian, catering to the interests of token holders undergoing KYC/AML verification.

 Quantoz Payments

-Quantoz Payments has issued two euro stablecoins EURD, EURQ, and one dollar stablecoin USDQ.
-It has collaborated with companies such as Bitfinex, Kraken, Tether, NPEX, Dusk, Fabric Ventures, and Deloitte, involving stablecoin listings, investment support, and technical integration, particularly having significant influence in promoting in the European market.
+Quantoz Payments has issued two euro stablecoins, EURD and EURQ, and one dollar stablecoin, USDQ.
+It has collaborated with companies such as Bitfinex, Kraken, Tether, NPEX, Dusk, Fabric Ventures, and Deloitte, playing a significant role in stablecoin listings, investment support, and technical integration, particularly in promoting in the European market.

-In November last year, Tether announced an investment in Quantoz Payments to launch a stablecoin compliant with MiCAR standards.
+In November last year, Tether announced an investment in Quantoz Payments to launch stablecoins compliant with MiCAR standards.

 Stablecoin Payment Services

-Stablecoin payment services are actually an important branch of crypto payment business.
-Here, we only organize some projects focused on stablecoins that serve centralized entities.
+Stablecoin payment services are actually an important branch of crypto payment business, and here we only summarize some projects focused on stablecoins that serve centralized entities.

 Zero Hash

-For example, Zero Hash provides payment track support for Franklin Templeton's tokenized fund BENJI, helping it achieve stablecoin settlements, and supports the stablecoin international remittance process for WhatsApp's cross-border payment startup Felix.
-Additionally, Zero Hash collaborates with payment companies like MoonPay and Shift4.
+For example, Zero Hash provides payment rail support for Franklin Templeton's tokenized fund BENJI, helping it achieve stablecoin settlements, and facilitates the international remittance process for WhatsApp's cross-border payment startup Felix.
+Additionally, Zero Hash has partnerships with payment companies like MoonPay and Shift4.

 In terms of financing, Zero Hash has received support from well-known investment institutions such as Point72 Ventures, Bain Capital Ventures, and NYCA, with total funding exceeding $167 million.